Conceiving Architectural Design as a User Interface | Part 1

 Why Forecasting Users is Important

 There are many anti-human movements encroaching into contemporary architectural practice.
-Though positive in many respects, these trends are unlikely to treat occupants with empathy in the design process, resulting in less responsive buildings.
+Though positive in many respects, these trends are not likely to treat occupants with an empathy that would otherwise be gained in a UI-based approach within the design process.

 - BIM.
 The BIM process prioritizes the descriptive nature of the architectural components – the materials and manufacturers – and their tectonic relationships.